johndovern/ani-man/README.md

   st -e ani-man -w
 ```

-This ensures thea ani-man is running in a terminal and that you will be able to respond to the fzf or read prompts.
+This ensures that ani-man is running in a terminal and that you will be able to respond to the fzf or read prompts.

 ### Browsing your BASE_DIR
 If you've set a `FILE_MANAGER` then you can run ani-man with the `-B, --browse` flag.
 This will open your `BASE_DIR` in your chosen FILE_MANAGER.